kgaertn/digital_library_scraper/README.md

     - stores the categories and terms for the search
     - terms within categories will be OR connected
     - categories will be AND connected
-    - the exclusion category 'Exclusion' will be NOT connected
+    - the exclusion category 'Exclusion' will be NOT connected, remove this category if no exclusion criteria are needed
 3. Get articles from the IEEE Xplore library if needed
     - run the scr/query_writer/database_query_writer.py to generate a query for the ieee database
     - copy the search into the ieee search
-    - export the results to a csv file and store in the data folder (NOTE: every csv file in the data folder will later be added to the resulting csv)
+    - export the results to a csv file and store in the input folder (NOTE: every csv file in the input folder will later be added to the resulting csv)
 4. run the scr/pipeline.py
     - the ieee file will be loaded and added to the new csv file
     - a pubmed query will be created and the resulting publications will be added to the resulting csv file